 MB: Just standing outside is apparently a violation if you're a young person in Baltimore.

 AFP: The police find drugs on the friend, but they decide to arrest both young men.

 MB: One of the stories that he told was you know telling the police officers who arrested him about the fact that he was a college student and he wanted to study marine biology, and they seemed really supportive and they were like, “Oh so you have a good head on your shoulders.”
 But at the end of the day they didn't do anything about his situation.
 He said he felt almost like they were giving him false hope because they listened to his story, and were affirming in a way.
 But structurally he was still basically shut out of his education.

 AFP: He was shut out because after the arrest, he spent three weeks in jail.
 Even though the charges were dropped, three weeks was enough to put him behind in his schoolwork — which forced him to drop out of college.

 MB: He's trying to stay positive, the way he always has been, but it's a real battle.
 He said he feels like he's trying to do mission impossible.
 And he has so much he wants to say.
 He's really upset and he's seen a lot of friends stopped struggling, but he doesn't want to.

-AFP: When the media reports on black youth in places like West Baltimore, Monica says the story is typically focused on the interactions between the police and young men — like the one that happened in 2015 between Freddy Gray and the Baltimore Police.
-But Monica thinks that sociologists can’t ignore the other insitutitions in a community — like schools, courts, and other government agencies.
+AFP: When the media reports on Black youth in places like West Baltimore, Monica says the story is typically focused on the interactions between the police and young men — like the one that happened in 2015 between Freddy Gray and the Baltimore Police.
+But Monica thinks that sociologists can’t ignore the other institutions in a community — like schools, courts, and other government agencies.